-While it’s good to understand the fundamentals, these sentiments often prevent people from being able to identify with a subject and not everyone is able to effectively “keep their identity small”.
+While it’s good to understand the fundamentals, these sentiments or requirements for being a programmer often prevent people from being able to identify with a subject and not everyone is able to effectively “keep their identity small”.

 The act of gatekeeping or drilling home the fact that someone is not a developer until X step, results in people (like myself) feeling like imposters.
 And when someone feels like an imposter, they are unsurprisingly less likely to continue or even start in the first place.

 Hopefully I’ve convinced you by this point that there is no specific instance when someone becomes a developer.
 More importantly, building these barriers can be potentially damaging for people as they’re unable to view themselves in the lens of that identity.